george-hawkins/micropython-wifi-setup/docs/python-poetry.md

 However, as noted later this won't work as MicroPython dependencies, like micropython-logging, aren't installable.

 The install process would produce a `poetry.lock` file.
-If your project is not a library then you should checkin the `poetry.lock` created by Poetry, however for a library you should not (see [here](https://python-poetry.org/docs/libraries/#lock-file)).
+If your project is not a library then you should check-in the `poetry.lock` created by Poetry, however for a library you should not (see [here](https://python-poetry.org/docs/libraries/#lock-file)).

 Note that the `build` and `publish` steps, covered later, don't depend on `install` having been run or having succeeded.